anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/proofs.md

 2. Validator set updates.
     - These are comprised of:
         - The validators' Ethereum-facing public keys.
-The `Governance` and `Bridge` contracts keep track of a different set of keys (cold and hot keys, respectively).
+The `Governance` and `Bridge` contracts keep track of two sets of keys (cold and hot keys, respectively).
         - The stake of each validator, normalized to the range $[0, 2^{32}]$.
     - When the validator set changes in Namada, the smart contracts on Ethereum must be updated so that they can continue to recognize valid proofs.
-The validator set of some epoch $E' = E + 1$ must be signed by a quorum of validators from $E$ before the end of this epoch.
+The validator set of some epoch $E' = E + 1$ must be signed by a quorum of Namada validators from $E$ before the end of this epoch.

-This means that by the end of every Namada epoch, a special transaction must be sent to the Ethereum smart contracts detailing the new public keys and stake of the new validator set.
-This message must also be signed by at least 2 / 3 of the current validators as a "transfer of power".
+    - The process of updating the set of validators in Ethereum can be thought of as a "transfer of power", from the old set of validators to the new one.
+      Note that the validators in the set may be the same between epochs, but this must be communicated to the Ethereum bridge smart contracts, either way.

 If vote extensions are available, a fully crafted transfer of power message will be made available on-chain.
 Otherwise, this message must be crafted